Support PDF,DOC,DOCX,TXT,XLS,WPD,HTM,HTML fils up to 5MB

-- Law Professor: If you love to research and love to write you should consider becoming a law professor.
+- Law Professor: If you love to research and love to write you should consider becoming a law professor, because it makes for one of the best non legal jobs for lawyers.
 The job isn't even primarily about teaching, though that is an essential part of it, but the meat of the job is researching the law and writing about it.
 Naturally enough all the responsibilities a professor has would apply here, such as lecturing, grading papers, holding office hours, but you will also assign cases for students to hear and try, and of course focus your interests on training would-be lawyers.

 - Teacher: If you are not interested in intensive law research, but you enjoy teaching, you might consider becoming an undergrad teacher, or perhaps even a high school teacher.
 Having a background in law is relevant to a range of classes at different levels, but need not focus on publishing in law.
 You may simply enjoy the structure and rigor that goes in law, and want to share this with others.
 If so, becoming a teacher is a relevant consideration.